insure logo

 Powered by:

-Nationwide offers the cheapest car insurance rates to drivers after an at-fault accident at about $1,847 a year.
+Nationwide offers the lowest car insurance rates to drivers after an at-fault accident at $1,847 a year.

 CompanyAverage annual premiumNew rate after accident% Increase$ Increase